frc5024/webdocs/docs/reference/vcs.md

 Never push to the master branch without a code review.
 The master branch should always contain fully operation and review code that has been approved by a mentor, unless a mentor specifically asks you to push some non-reviewed code.

 Do NOT do work in the master branch on your computer.
 If you need to change code, do it in a separate branch.
-THis makes it easier if you need to copy your code to another computer and will make sure that you don't get errors while pushing code.
+This makes it easier if you need to copy your code to another computer and will make sure that you don't get errors while pushing code.

 When pushing code to the robot, always push the master branch, unless you are testing something on your own branch.
-At the end of the day / meeting, make sure the robot has the newest code from master pushed to it in case another subteam needs to use the robot.
+At the end of the day/meeting, make sure the robot has the newest code from master pushed to it in case another subteam needs to use the robot.

 ## Further Learning
 To learn more about GIT, including setting up a GitHub account, and working with a team, take a look at [WPIlib's GIT Documentation](https://frc-docs.readthedocs.io/en/latest/docs/software/basic-programming/git-getting-started.html).